lscsoft/lalsuite/CONTRIBUTING.md

     </tbody>
 </table>

-## More information
+## More Information

-* More information regarding the usage of GitLab can be found in the main GitLab [documentation][githelp].
+* The LALSuite GitLab [wiki][lalsuitewiki] has a list of frequently asked questions.

-* See also [the LALSuite GitLab wiki pages][lalsuitewiki] for some additional developer FAQs.
+* The main GitLab [documentation][githelp] contains further information regarding the usage of GitLab.

 ## Appendix: Notes on Ancient History